confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Workload Identifier:

-: a stable value construct in support of a Relying Party's long-lived Workload authorization policies.
+: is a stable construct around which Relying Parties can form long-lived Workload authorization policies.

 Workload Identity: